File Explorer Not Opening: How to Force It in 7 Quick Steps

 File Explorer not opening

 File Explorer is the go-to place for organizing and retrieving files and folders stored on the disk drive.
 Sadly, File Explorer is prone to several issues, including the inability to open on your computer.
-This hinders the ability to browse files, causing a lot of inconveniences.
+This hinders the ability to browse files, causing a lot of inconvenience.

 Why is File Explorer not opening on Windows?